a-synchronous/rubico/README.md

 <br />

-For semantically related functionality, rubico provides variations for some of the operators as property functions, e.g. `map.pool` or `map.series`.
+For closely related functionality, rubico provides variations for some of its operators as property functions, e.g. `map.pool` or `map.series`.
 When something goes wrong, rubico throws meaningful and ergonomic errors to aid in the debugging process.
-You should get started with rubico if you aspire to be a more effective programmer, write cleaner and more concise code, or harness the expressive power of functional programming in production.
+You should get started with rubico if you aspire to be an effective programmer, write clean and reusable code, or would like a rigorous functional programming option for production.

 # Getting Started
  1. [check out the docs](https://doc.rubico.land)